A backup system for holding elections without government involvement

 It must be fixed immediately.

-Someone else was there shaping democracy
+Someone else was there shaping our prototype democracy

 A foreign interest was quietly struggling to modify the new prototype constitution for the free world.
 And then when they got their new constitution the way they wanted, they pulled, they struggled, they bribed, they begged, they kidnapped, they killed, and they haunted us into its doing things their easy to corrupt way.